Fast Training Dataset Attribution via In-Context Learning: Conclusion and Discussion

-Our results show that both of our proposed algorithms successfully attribute the output of LLMs to the BoolQ dataset (as the proxy for related knowledge).
-Comparing LLMs GPT-4 showed minimal change in the similarities when BoolQ context was added, suggesting prior exposure to similar data, while Bloomz exhibited a high residual, indicating substantial influence from BoolQ.
-The CMF algorithm provides further insights by quantifying the contributions of the base LLM.
+Our results show that both of our proposed algorithms successfully attribute the output of LLMs to the BoolQ dataset (as a proxy for related knowledge).
+Comparison of LLMs GPT-4 showed minimal change in similarities when the BoolQ context was added, suggesting prior exposure to similar data, while Bloomz exhibited a high residual, indicating substantial influence from BoolQ.
+The CMF algorithm provides further insight by quantifying the contributions of the base LLM.
 Comparing our two methods, we conclude that CMF is computationally less expensive and more robust to the RAG noise.

-In this paper, we considered several datasets as proxies for the datasets used for training of LLMs.
-For future work, we will try to avoid this approximate method and train our LLMs on specific datasets and test our algorithms with ground truth contributing datasets obtained by retraining.